Claude Pruneau

 Education

-- B.S.
-Physics, Universite Laval (Quebec City)
+- B.S. in Physics, Universite Laval (Quebec City)

-- M.Sc.
-Physics, Universite Laval (Quebec City)
+- M.Sc. in Physics, Universite Laval (Quebec City)

-- Ph.D.
-Physics, Universite Laval (Quebec City)
+- Ph.D. in Physics, Universite Laval (Quebec City)

 Awards and grants